 Recent and Upcoming Scholarly Publications, Presentations, and Projects

 “Women at the Pedals: Female Cinema Musicians During the Great War,” Over Here, Over There: Transatlantic Conversations on the Music of World War I, ed.
-William Brooks, Christina Bashford, and Gayle Magee, University of Illinois Press (forthcoming).
+William Brooks, Christina Bashford, and Gayle Magee, University of Illinois Press (2019).

 Recent and Forthcoming Creative Works

 “Frost Ascending,” Climbing Lightly Through Forests, ed.
-Rose Lemberg, Aqueduct Press, 2019.
+Rose Lemberg, Aqueduct Press, 2020.
 Volume in memory and honor of Ursula K. LeGuin.

 Works in Progress